NehaSingh-IT-2021/Flask-react-integeration-application/README.md

 3. Navigate to api folder and activate a virtual environment
 4. To activate a virtual environment enter command "python -m venv venv" followed by "venv\Scripts\activate"
 5. Install flask by running the commmand "pip install flask"
-6. Open the code folder in file explorer and navigate from api folder to venv folder to Scripts folder and copy "flask.exe" file and move it to api folder
-7. Install all the dependencies run the commmand "pip install -r requirements1.txt"
+6. Install all the dependencies run the commmand "pip install -r requirements1.txt"
-8. Now split the terminal and activate the environement by running the command "venv\Script\activate" if it is not in the environment mode
+7. Now split the terminal and activate the environement by running the command "venv\Script\activate" if it is not in the environment mode
-9. Install all the dependencies run the commmand "npm install -r requirements2.txt" if it gives error then manually install all the requirements listed in the txt file by running the command "npm install fask" and so on..
+8. Install all the dependencies run the commmand "npm install -r requirements2.txt" if it gives error then manually install all the requirements listed in the txt file by running the command "npm install fask" and so on..
-10. In previous terminal window navigate to api folder and Start backend server using command "npm run start-flask-api" if there is an error run the command "pip install python-dotenv" and then run "npm run start-flask-api"
+9. In previous terminal window navigate to api folder and Start backend server using command "npm run start-flask-api" if there is an error run the command "pip install python-dotenv" and then run "npm run start-flask-api"
-11. In second terminal after navigating to app folder, on the terminal give command "npm start"
+10. In second terminal after navigating to app folder, on the terminal give command "npm start"